SuperOfficeDocs/crmscript/docs/api-reference/classes/NSCommandInfo/SetDisplayTooltip.md

 # SetDisplayTooltip(String displayTooltip)

-Tooltip string associate with the command - can be a literal or a tooltip hint.
+Tooltip string associate with the command* can be a literal or a tooltip hint.

 **Parameter:**
- - **displayTooltip** String
+* **displayTooltip** String

 ```crmscript
 NSCommandInfo thing;